 - Vehicle data added to the MID is processed under the basis of a legal obligation (Road Traffic Act 1988).

-- We may use your personal data for marketing purposes i.e. offering related products to you where We have a legitimate interest in doing so.
-We will normally seek your consent to marketing as an additional legal basis, but if We do not hold this We may still send you marketing material using legitimate interest alone.
+- We may use your personal data for marketing purposes where we have your consent to do so.
 You have the right to request that We do not contact you for marketing purposes at any time by contacting Us – see the Contact Us section below.
 If you withdraw consent then your interests will over-ride ours and We will be unable to use this legal basis to further process your data.

 - If your policy is cancelled or not renewed and We are contacted by your new insurer or broker to confirm details of any no claims bonus, claims history or the reason for cancellation, We may release this personal data under the basis of legitimate interest.
 If you do not wish Us to do this then you may object or request that We restrict the processing of your personal data.